vickysvicky/readReceipt/README.md

 # readReceipt
-for AWS Serverless Lambda Function running in Python 3.7
+for AWS Serverless Lambda Function <br />
+running in Python 3.7 <br />
-Parse receipt when it is uploaded to designated S3 Bucket
+Parse receipt when it is uploaded to designated S3 Bucket <br />

 lambda_function.py
 - add S3 Bucket PUT trigger to function